JesseEmond/matasano-cryptopals/README.md

 - [x] [18.
 Implement CTR, the stream cipher mode](src/18.py)

   There isn't much to say here...
-We generated a keystream with:
+We generate a keystream with:

-  `aes(key, nonce + counter)`, where `nonce` and `counter` are encoded in little-endian and `counter` is the amount of blocks generated so far.
+  `aes(key, nonce + counter)`

+  Where `nonce` and `counter` are 64-bits integers encoded in little-endian and `counter` is the amount of blocks generated so far.

 - [ ] [19.
 Break fixed-nonce CTR mode using substitutions](src/19.py)